 King City is a somewhat small city located in the state of California.
 With a population of 14,077 people and three constituent neighborhoods, King City is the 377th largest community in California.

-King City is a blue-collar town, with 60.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, King City is generally considered to be a blue-collar town.
+60.98% of the King City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, King City is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in King City who work in farm management occupations (39.80%), sales jobs (10.33%), and office and administrative support (5.42%).
+There are especially a lot of people living in King City who work in farm management occupations (42.68%), sales jobs (8.75%), and office and administrative support (7.05%).

 The most common language spoken in King City is Spanish.
-Other important languages spoken here include English and Indic languages.
+Other important languages spoken here include English and Langs. of India.